thomasgtaylor/how.wtf/content/post/2023-05-13-how-to-make-a-put-request-using-curl.md

 ---
-title: How to make a PUT request using curl
-date: 2023-05-13T16:10:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-05-13 16:10:00-04:00
 description: How to make a PUT request using curl
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: How to make a PUT request using curl
 ---

 For more information about `curl`, checkout the ["What is curl"](https://how.wtf/what-is-curl.html) article.
 This article will discuss how to interact with an API using `PUT` requests through curl.